crates-pro/crates-pro/doc/database.md

 #### Steps

-1. open dev-containers and wait for compiling
+1. open dev-containers and wait for compiling.
-2. cd ../../workspace/
-3. In bash, you can input `/build/output/lgraph_server -c /build/output/lgraph_daemon.json -d restart` to start TuGraph Server.
+2. In bash, you can input `bash .devcontainer/setup.sh` to start TuGraph Server.
     - run `netstat -tuln | grep -E '7687|7070'` to check if it successes.
 The terminal will show
       ```
       tcp        0      0 0.0.0.0:7687            0.0.0.0:*               LISTEN